 Mrs. Peel summons Steed with a rubber duck; he is needed to attend a fancy dress party — somewhere over the south of England!

 Stranded on an unknown island, Steed and the other guests are told that one of their number is a killer.
 The scenario has been staged by Jessel to convince Kanwitch that his agent is unbeatable.
-Hanna Wild and the other guests suspect Steed is the killer but Mrs. Peel drops in to expose that the assassin is actually a pair of identical twins and Jessel loses a shoot-out with Mrs. Wild.
+Hana Wilde and the other guests suspect Steed is the killer but Mrs. Peel drops in to expose that the assassin is actually a pair of identical twins and Jessel loses a shoot-out with Mrs. Wilde.

-Steed drops in on a Mrs. Peel’s duck shoot, just as she bags a brace of teddy bears - but she missed the bottle of Bollinger!
+Steed drops in on a Mrs. Peel’s duck shoot, just as she bags a brace of teddy bears — but she missed the bottle of champagne!

 show full synopsis